-There’s something to be said for a solid daily routine.
-It can ground your life in a rhythm that leads to maximum productivity and wellness.
-However, creating the ideal schedule and actually sticking to it are two totally different things.
+Having a solid daily routine can create a sense of grounding in your life that leads to maximum productivity and wellness.
+However, creating the ideal schedule and actually sticking to it are completely different things.
 Developing habits that help you stick to your plan isn’t always easy.

 5 Benefits of a Daily Routine

 While life is full of unexpected circumstances, having a daily routine allows you to better control your day rather than having it control you.
 You can take the wheel and decide what direction you’ll take from the moment you wake up until you go to bed.